demystifyfp/demystifyfp/content/fsharp/series/fstweet/sending-verification-email.md

 ## Sending Signup Email

-Everything has been setup to send an email to verify the email account of a new singup.
+Everything has been setup to send an email to verify the email account of a new Signup.

 The final task is putting the pieces together in the `sendSignupEmail` function.